Citation, DOI, disclosures and article data

-Although some individuals live their entire life with malrotated bowel without symptoms, the abnormality does predispose to midgut volvulus and internal hernias, with the potential for life threatening complications.
+Although some individuals live their entire life with a malrotated bowel without associated symptoms, the abnormality does predispose them to midgut volvulus and internal hernias, with the potential for life-threatening complications.

-It is frequently (~50%) associated with other abdominal anomalies, some of which are causative and others merely associated.
-These include 5:
+It is frequently (~50%) associated with other abdominal anomalies, some of which are causative and others merely associated 5:

-- gastroschisis and omphalocele: always associated with a degree of malrotation
+gastroschisis and omphalocele: always associated with a degree of malrotation

-- heterotaxy: 70% of individuals will have a malrotation
+heterotaxy: 70% of individuals will have a malrotation

-In the infant the most common presentation is with a midgut volvulus.
-Patient with intestinal nonrotation have a lower incidence of midgut volvulus than other types of malrotation.
+In the infant, the most common presentation is with midgut volvulus.
+Patients with intestinal nonrotation have a lower incidence of midgut volvulus than other types of malrotation.